FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 <blockquote class="reaction"><div class="reaction_text">Although <a target="_blank" href="https://michaldrobot.com/2014/04/01/gcn-execution-patterns-in-full-screen-passes/">there are ways to find out</a>, we don't know which order output
  pixels are processed in and although the <a target="_blank" href="https://docs.gl/sl4/gl_FragCoord">graphics pipeline can tell us</a>, the shader doesn't even know which output pixel it currently processes</div><img class="kiwi" src="/assets/kiwis/book.svg"></blockquote>

-The framebuffer, is passed into the fragment shader in line `uniform sampler2D texture` as a texture.
-Using the blur framebuffer, we draw a "Full Screen Quad", a rectangle to cover the entire canvas, with matching `varying vec2 uv` UV coordinates `0, 0` in the bottom-left and `1, 1` in the top-right to read from the texture.
+The framebuffer is passed into the fragment shader in line `uniform sampler2D texture` as a texture.
+Using the blur shader, we draw a "Full Screen Quad", a rectangle covering the entire canvas, with matching `0,0` in the bottom-left and `1,1` in the top-right `varying vec2 uv` UV coordinates to read from the texture.

 The texture's aspect-ratio and resolution are the same as the output canvas's aspect-ratio and resolution, thus there is a 1:1 pixel mapping between the texture we will process and our output canvas.
 The [graphics pipeline steps](js/simple.js) and [vertex shader](shader/simpleQuad.vs) responsible for this are not important for this article.